 Until they discovered Square, Gina and Johnny struggled to find an efficient way to collect payment from their guests in such a remote location.
 In the beginning, they only accepted cash or a cheque, although most of their guests only carried credit cards.
 “We looked into getting a machine from the banks, but they wanted a lot of money to rent their equipment, plus big fees,” says Gina.
 “And they wanted us to pay for every month when we are only open seven months a year!”

 Cheques took up to 10 days to clear and people paying by cash had to go to the closest town to use the one ATM, which often ran out of cash.
-Gina heard about Square and liked that it was free to set up, and payments get deposited into their account within 24 hours.
+Gina heard about Square and liked that it was free to set up, and payments get transferred into their account within 24 hours.
 It also often impresses their guests.

 “We had a guest from eastern Canada who was on his way to Yellowknife for a ‘bucket list’ trip he was doing,” recalls Gina.
 “He was a little worried about what kind of cabin he’d find here as he hadn’t seen a gas station or any habitation for the last two hours on the road.
 He was really worried as he had very little cash on him.”
 The guest was pleasantly surprised by the cabins — and by the couple’s Square Reader, which he’d never seen before.